-While scrolling through generator listings and checking out specs, apart from the more familiar ones, such as weight or noise, you may have come across some less familiar: PSI, GPM, CUs.
+While scrolling through pressure washer listings and checking out specs, apart from the more familiar ones, such as weight or dimensions, you may have come across some less familiar: PSI, GPM, CUs.
 Any idea what they mean?
 No?

 That’s probably the exact reason why you’ve clicked on this article.
 If so, you’ve come to the right place to learn about them!

 This article is dedicated to those of you who simply want to know what these three values mean, how they are related and how you can use them to judge if the pressure washer you’re looking at is any good.